 My road trip to love.

-Whether it’s self-love, the love of another person, or spirituality/religion…love is our destination and the journey always begins WITHIN.
+Whether it’s self-love, the love of another person, or a spiritual connection…love is our destination and the journey always begins WITHIN.

-What I've come to learn from my own path is that connecting with our spirituality--or the direct experience of our own essence--loving ourselves, and taking full responsibility for our lives and choices is where our strength lies at the deepest level.
+My path has taught me that connecting with our spirituality—or the direct experience of our essence—loving ourselves, and taking full responsibility for our lives and choices is where our strength lies at the deepest level.

-If you're ready to gain a greater sense of purpose, healing, self-acceptance, and belonging, reach out today.
+If you're ready to gain a greater sense of purpose, self-acceptance, and belonging, reach out for a consultation today.

 My mission at A Road Trip to Love is: